Superb parrot: Behaviour

 It nests on hollow limb or a hole in a tree.
 During breeding season, small flocks of males often forage for food alone.
 Pairs may nest in a loose colonial system of as many as 6 pairs, so females are in the neighborhood at this time.
 The diet consists mainly of eucalypt flowers, fruits, nectar and pollen.
-It consumes seeds and green heads of the Yellow Box (Eucalyptus melliodora).
+It consumes seeds and green heads of the yellow box (Eucalyptus melliodora).

 Conservation status

 International

 Due to ongoing habitat loss in Australia, small population size and limited range, the superb parrot was evaluated as Vulnerable on the IUCN Red List of Threatened Species, until it was downlisted to Least Concern in 2012.
 It is listed on Appendix II of CITES.

 Australia

-Superb parrots are listed as vulnerable on the Australian Environment Protection and Biodiversity Conservation Act 1999.
+Superb parrots are listed as vulnerable under the Australian Environment Protection and Biodiversity Conservation Act 1999.
 Their conservation status also varies from state to state within Australia; for example, the superb parrot is listed as threatened on the Victorian Flora and Fauna Guarantee Act (1988).
 Under this Act, an Action Statement for the recovery and future management of this species has been prepared.